 If your bottle matches this information, stop using it immediately.

 Parents buy children's medications because they trust that the products have been rigorously tested and held to strict standards before reaching store shelves.
-When a company allows contaminated medication to reach tens of thousands of bottles distributed across the entire country, that trust is broken in a serious way.
+That trust is broken when a company allows contaminated medication to reach tens of thousands of bottles distributed across the entire country.

 The Class II classification means the FDA considers the likelihood of serious harm to be low in most cases.
-But children with certain health conditions, allergies, or sensitivities may respond very differently to a contaminated product than a healthy child would.
-Every family's situation is different, and no parent should have to guess whether their child is at risk.
+But children with certain health conditions or sensitivities may respond very differently to a contaminated product than a healthy child would.

-Product liability law exists specifically for situations like this one.
-If a child consumed one of the recalled bottles and experienced any adverse reaction, illness, or injury, the family may have grounds for a legal claim against the manufacturer, distributor, or both.
-Potential claims in a case like this can include:
+Product liability law exists specifically for situations like this one and if a child consumed one of the recalled bottles and experienced any adverse reaction, the family may have grounds for a legal claim of strict product liability for placing a defective or contaminated product into the market

-You do not need to wait for a serious injury before exploring your legal options.
 If your child showed any symptoms after taking the recalled product, it is worth speaking with an attorney who handles product liability and pharmaceutical cases.
-Acting quickly matters because evidence can fade, medical records need to be preserved, and legal deadlines known as statutes of limitations do apply.

-At The Lyon Firm, we have extensive experience representing families in product liability and defective pharmaceutical cases.
+At The Lyon Firm, we have two decades of experience representing families in product liability and defective pharmaceutical cases.
 We understand how overwhelming it feels when a product you trusted to help your child turns out to be contaminated.
-Our team is here to cut through the confusion, protect your family's rights, and hold negligent manufacturers accountable.
+Our team is here to cut through the confusion and hold negligent manufacturers accountable.

 We handle these cases on a contingency fee basis, which means you pay nothing unless we win.
 You should not have to carry a financial burden on top of the worry and stress of a potential injury to your child.

-If your child consumed ibuprofen from the recalled lots and experienced any health issues, do not wait.
-Contact The Lyon Firm today for a free, no-obligation consultation.
-We will review your situation, explain your options clearly, and help you decide on the best path forward.
+If your child consumed ibuprofen from the recalled lots and experienced any health issues, contact The Lyon Firm today for a free, no-obligation consultation.
+We will review your situation and help you decide on the best path forward.

 Taking the first step doesn’t have to be complicated.
 In just a few minutes, you can share the basics of your case, and our team will guide you from there: